menu

 Occupations and Workforce

-Bruno is a blue-collar town, with 63.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Bruno is a town of transportation and shipping workers, managers, and construction workers and builders.
-There are especially a lot of people living in Bruno who work in business and financial occupations (36.11%), office and administrative support (0.00%), and sales jobs (0.00%).
+Because occupations involving physical labor dominate the local economy, Bruno is generally considered to be a blue-collar town.
+78.24% of the Bruno workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Bruno is a town of construction workers and builders, transportation and shipping workers, and professionals.
+There are especially a lot of people living in Bruno who work in healthcare (8.29%), business and financial occupations (7.25%), and food service (3.11%).

 Setting & Lifestyle